Healthdirect Free Australian health advice you can count on.

 Key facts

-• Leprosy is a rare infection of the skin and nerves caused by the bacteria Mycobacterium leprae.
+• Leprosy is an infection of the skin and nerves caused by the bacteria Mycobacterium leprae.

-• It is thought to spread through respiratory droplets from untreated infected people.
+• It's spread by respiratory droplets from untreated infected people.

-• If it’s not treated, leprosy can cause permanent nerve damage and deformity of the hands, feet and face.
+• If it's not treated, leprosy can lead to deformities of your hands, feet and face.

 What is leprosy?